wnt-zhp/drigan/docs/design/quick_start.rst

 ^^^^^^^^^^^^^^^^^

 Now it's time to create a database.
-If you are doing it on your own just for development purposes you can for example use this command:
+If you are doing it on your own just for development purposes you can for example use the following command.
+You have to issue it as a user with permissions to create PostgreSQL databases on your system (usually `postgres`).

 .. code-block:: bash

-    $ sudo -u postgres createdb drigan     # or other database name
+    postgres $ createdb drigan     # or other database name

 If you ever need to reset your database to initial state you can ofcourse use Django management command (`reset`) or just recreate the database (probably more